- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 - Copyedits: Look for spelling or grammar mistakes.
 Tools like Grammarly can help with this.

 - Add references: Wikipedia requires references from reliable sources.
-If you add any information to a page, make sure to include a reference to increase the chances of your edit sticking.
-There are also plenty of pages that could benefit from additional references.
+If you add any information to a article, make sure to include a reference to increase the chances of your edit sticking.
+There are also plenty of articles that could benefit from additional references.
 Add links as necessary.

 - Add infoboxes: Infoboxes contain important facts and statistics about the article.
 They provide summary information at a glance.
 Adding or improving infoboxes is an easy way to update articles.

 Step 7: Connect with editors to Talk or Teahouse

 Wikipedia editing may seem intimidating, but there are plenty of resources to connect with your community of editors.
 The Wikipedia Teahouse is a message board where you can ask questions to get help with using and editing Wikipedia.

-You can also communicate with other editors directly on any page’s Talk page.
-The Talk page is a place to ask questions about any content gaps on a particular page.
+You can also communicate with other editors directly on any article’s Talk article.
+The Talk article is a place to ask questions about any content gaps on a particular article.